 One of the most important things to remember when using shopping campaigns and product ads is to use the same strategies you are already familiar with for your other ads.
 Techniques such as setting appropriate targeting, using negative keywords and regular monitoring are still important.
 So as you set up your shopping campaigns, don't forget all those best practices you already know.

 Thanks for reading this Study Guide on Bing Shopping and Bing Product Ads.
-Continue studying or take the Bing Ads Accredited Professional exam to become accredited.
+Continue studying or take the Microsoft Advertising Certified Professional exam to become certified.